nicholasproietti/LGM/README.md

 `Light_Curve_Simulation` is the file in which we are trying to simulate an exoplanet transit light curve (In Progress)

-`Kepler_Light_Curve_Reader` is the file that illustrates the learning journey of the authors to acquire, wrangle, explore, and use the Kepler data for modeling.
-Regression efforts using [Multi-layer Perceptron regressors](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html#sklearn.neural_network.MLPRegressor) start under the section *Working with Kepler Light Curve Data from Kepler Object of Interest (KOI) Table* in the code.
-This code currently uses KOI parameters of the exoplanet and the host star as inputs and exoplanet radii as outputs.
-Immediate future work will add light curves as inputs and improve the regressors (In Progress).
+`KOI_Regression.ipynb` - Illustrates the results of exoplanet radii predictions from the Kepler Object of Interest (KOI) table parameters using an MLP regressor

 ## Data used
 The KOI table can be found on the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=cumulative), in addition to the [glossary for the data columns](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html). `data/KOI.csv` describes the current results of different searches of the Kepler light curves as of Sept.
 27, 2018. `data/KOI_first_100.csv` describes the first 100 rows of `CANDIDATE` sources from the KOI table.